 GAL OYA NATIONAL PARK

-Rich in biodiversity and aquatic life on the lake, it is the only place where you can take a boat safari and revel in the sights of elephants swimming magnificently from island to island foraging.
+Rich in biodiversity and aquatic life, it is the only place where you can take a boat safari and revel in the sights of elephants foraging and swimming magnificently.
 This wonderful spectacle will stay with you long after you return home.

 With a windswept plateau at an awe-inspiring elevation of 2,500m, Hortons Plains is a world apart from the rest of Sri Lanka.

-A 9km trek will reward with a dramatic 1,000m cliff plunge and magnificent waterfalls at World’s End.
-Spy en-route herds of Sambar Deer, beautiful lizards and many endemic bird species that promises a truly magical experience.
+A 9 kilometre trek will reward its visitor with a dramatic 1,000m cliff plunge and the magnificent waterfalls at World’s End.
+Spy along the trek herds of Sambar Deer, beautiful lizards and many endemic bird species that promises a truly magical experience.

 Camouflage working its magic in Wilpattu National Park.

-The park is one of Sri Lanka’s largest and oldest protected areas covers 1317 square kilometres.
-It is a haven for wildlife, including elephants, buffalo, sloth bears and deer to name but a few, thanks to a series of interlinked lakes called ‘willus’ from which the park takes its name ‘Willu-Pattu’ meaning land of lakes.
+Wilpattu is a haven for wildlife, including elephants, buffalo, sloth bears and deer to name but a few, This is thanks to a series of interlinked lakes called ‘willus’ from which the park takes its name ‘Willu-Pattu’ meaning land of lakes.
+The park is one of Sri Lanka’s largest and oldest protected areas covering 1317 square kilometres.